r4inr3aper/r4inr3aper/README.md

 # Hey, I'm Bedanta 👋

-I'm a 22 y/o full-stack developer and B.Tech student at **NIT Silchar**, building fast, minimal, and scalable web apps.
+I'm a 22 y/o full-stack developer and B.Tech student at **NIT Silchar**, building fast, minimal and scalable web apps.
 Taught by the web, shaped by late-night docs and Stack Overflow threads.

-I work mostly with **TypeScript**, love the **T3 stack**, and always try to sneak in **GraphQL** when I can.
+I work mostly with **TypeScript**, love the **T3 stack** and always try to sneak in **GraphQL** when I can.
 Lately into **GenAI** experiments and system design — because nothing beats watching complex pieces click into place.

-> Side quests: 🎧 Louis Tomlinson, 🎮 VALORANT, 🏓 table tennis, and the eternal gym grind.
+> Side quests: 🎧 Louis Tomlinson, 🎮 VALORANT, 🏓 table tennis and the eternal gym grind.

 ---